Identity of victims involved in Granstville quadruple homicide released

 GRANTSVILLE, Utah (ABC4 News) – Rhonda Fields, Public Information Officer with the Grantsville Police Department released the names of the five victims involved in a Grantsville quadruple homicide Friday.

-Fields says there are four deceased members of the same family, mother Concsuelo Alejandra Haynie, 52, 15-year-old Alexis Haynie, 14-year-old Mathew Haynie and 12-year old Maylan Haynie.
+Fields said there are four deceased members of the same family, mother Consuelo Alejandra Haynie, 52, 15-year-old Alexis Haynie, 14-year-old Mathew Haynie, and 12-year old Maylan Haynie.

-The father of the family, Colin Haney, was transported to the hospital by an unknown individual.
-Fields says Colin has left the hospital and is believed to be in stable condition.
+The father of the family, Colin Haynie, was transported to the hospital by an unknown individual.
+Fields said Colin has left the hospital and is believed to be in stable condition.

-Officials say it is of “no concern where the gun came from.”
-Fields says the shooter was transported to a local hospital where the juvenile surrendered peacefully.
-Officials say the shooter is refusing to speak with police at this time.
+Officials said it is of “no concern where the gun came from.”
+Fields said the shooter was transported to a local hospital where the juvenile surrendered peacefully.
+Officials said the shooter is refusing to speak with police at this time.

 Watch press release from Grantsville: